AhmedSolimanGhonaim/AhmedSolimanGhonaim/README.md

 ---

 ## 🎉 Fun Fact:
-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+> "Code is like a shooting star—brilliant, fleeting, and best enjoyed when shared." – Inspired by Cory House